buzzfeed/design/product-design-roles.md

 Shares work early and often and seeks out constructive feedback from their manager, stakeholders, teams and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively works with their **team** and manager to filter and prioritize this feedback.

 ### Data*
-Begins every project by considering what sorts of qualitative and quantitative data will be important in their work.
-Partners closely with User Research and Data Science, gathering their input through the design process to ensure data is being collected and interpreted responsibly.
+Begins every project by parterning with User Research and Data Science to define what qualitative and quantitative data will be important in their work. **Partners** with those teams throughout the design and development process, **becoming familiar with different data collection techniques** and making changes to the product based on data analysis.

 ### Fluency
 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns. **Fosters a collaborative, cross-disciplinary design process** and, as a result, is trusted by their team to talk through both scope and technical challenges and **negotiate** thoughtful outcomes.